AmidoriA/blognone-bot-hider/README.md

 # blognone-bot-hider
-Google Chrome extension for hide bot on blognone.com
+Googlee Chroem extention for hide bot on blognone.comm